 Luis Ignacio C.

-Agorapulse is very capable in managing social media because it lets you schedule posts, analyze post performance, and even monitor hashtags & keywords.
-Though it does not really qualify as a social media analytics tool, its analytics and reporting features definitely make it a great tool to have to get a very clear picture of your social media performance
+Agorapulse schedules posts, analyzes performance, and monitors hashtags and keywords.
+Though it doesn’t really qualify as a social media analytics tool per se, its analytics and reporting feature makes it an excellent tool for beginners to get a clear picture of overall social media performance.

 - It provides great social media competitor analytics.

 - It provides insightful community management reports such as response and conversation rates to show how well your customer/community interaction is.